1. Is the course load manageable with the medical curriculum?

 2. Do you have time for extracurriculars?

 Yes!
 PORTAL students are involved in many extracurriculars at Sinai, including the EHHOP clinic, the Community Health Fair, student interest groups, and much more.
-Because the Master's classes meet no more than 3 hours per week, there is plenty of time to get involved in other activities at Sinai.
+Because the Master's classes meet no more than 3 hours per week, there is plenty of time to get involved in other activities at Icahn School of Medicine at Mount Sinai.

 3. Do you have time for fun?